y330/FragmentQR/README.md

  2. <sup id=ref2>[2]</sup> Chromium\* 80 and above uses text fragments in a feature  <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll to Text Fragment</a>.
 Text fragments may be owned by W3C or WICG.

 ### Links

+I'm "making" a WordPress site for FragmentQR with a more attractive design and better interface than the current one.
+Currently it is unfinished, but you can check it out at [fragmentqr.wordpress.com](https://fragmentqr.wordpress.com).

 [**View source code**](https://github.com/y330/FragmentQR/tree/master/FragmentQR): May be unorganized